OctopusDeploy/docs/docs/deployment-process/steps/email-notifications.md

 ---
-title: Including Email Notifications
+title: Email Notification Step
 description: Email notification steps allow you to notify team members and stakeholders of deployment activities.
-position: 150
+position: 15
 ---

 Deployments can have a strong impact on the people whose work depends on the system being deployed.
 Great communication is an important part of a great deployment strategy, and email steps are a key way that Octopus can help you keep everyone in the loop.
 You may want to: